Soccer-World-Prandelli a calming influence for drama-prone Italy

-In just under four years in charge, Prandelli has rebuilt the team from the ashes of the bitter 2010 World Cup failure and transformed Italy into a far more palatable, likeable outfit.
+In just under four years in charge, Prandelli has rebuilt the team from the ashes of the bitter 2010 World Cup failure and has turned Italy into a far more palatable, likeable outfit.

 The histrionics, gamesmanship and rough defending have been replaced by a more open, attacking game, even if it occasionally leaves them open to the sort of 4-0 hammering they suffered in the Euro 2012 final against Spain.